qube-ai/webthing-arduino/README.md

 }
 ```

-- Perform action.
-`The requestAction message type is sent from a web client to a Web Thing to request an action be carried out on a Web Thing.
-This is equivalent to a POST request on an Actions resource URL using the REST API, but multiple actions can be requested at the same time or in quick succession over an open socket.`
+- `Perform action` The requestAction message type is sent from a web client to a Web Thing to request an action be carried out on a Web Thing.
+This is equivalent to a POST request on an Actions resource URL using the REST API, but multiple actions can be requested at the same time or in quick succession over an open socket.
 ```json
 {
   "thingId": "thingId",